UN International Computing Centre

 The United Nations Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD) partnered with UNICC and Microsoft to support advanced data management for accountability in UNITAD criminal investigations, with UNICC offering Microsoft Azure hosting services, development, data and analytics, and cognitive services.

-UNICC Data and Analytics, Application Development and Cloud Infrastructure teams supported the collection, preservation, and storing of evidence in the form of images, and audio, video, and digital text files that have been recovered from sources in the field.
+UNICC Data and Analytics, Application Development, and Cloud Infrastructure teams supported the collection, preservation, and storage of evidence in the form of images, audio, video, and digital text files that have been recovered from sources in the field.
 This solution streamlines evidence in independent criminal proceedings to hold members of ISIL accountable for the crimes they may have committed.

 Social media channels